 Need fast drainage; do well in poor, rocky soil.
 Easy to kill with kindness (overwatering, overfertilizing).
 Should not get reflected heat from wall or pavement.
 Use as a groundcover on banks or slopes.
 Attractive in large pots placed where flowers can be enjoyed close up.

 Upright and rather sprawling growth to 4–5 ft. tall and wide.
 Pale cream or yellow to chartreuse flowers.
 More successful in Southern California than C. pulchella.
 Often sold as C. magnifica.

-Grows 2 to 2 1/2 ft. high, spreading as wide as 8 ft.
-Leaves green above, gray-green below; flower color ranges from light pink to reddish orange.
-Most widely grown correa in Northern California.'Dusky Bells’ (‘Carmine Bells’)
+Grows to 2–2 1/2 ft. tall, spreading as wide as 8 ft.
+Leaves are green above, gray-green below; flower color ranges from light pink to reddish orange.
+This is the most widely grown correa in Northern California.
+‘Mission Bells’ has deep pink to red flowers; ‘Orange Flame’ has somewhat smaller orange blossoms.
+‘Pink Eyre’ is compact, 2–3 ft. tall and wide, with showy rose-pink blooms nearly year-round.
+‘Pink Flamingo’ is similar, with salmon-pink blooms.Correa ‘Dusky Bells’ (‘Carmine Bells’)

 From Australia.
 Spreading, mounding growth to 3–6 ft. tall, 6–10 ft. across.
 Closely set, ...